dhruvvgandhi/Wireless_Car/README.md

-# Wireless_Car
+#Wireless_Car #NodeMCU #Wireless_Sensor #sensors
-Created Wireless operated car using NodeMCU And android.
-I created this project to understand Wireless communication between sensors.
-Amazing project i had done. if you want source code of app as well as NodeMCU you can contact me on email dhruvgandhi75675@gmail.com.
-I had extended this project new addition of buzzer, led light and voice base command.
-Sample code is free of cost. additional code have some fix price for my hardwork.
+if you want source code of app as well as NodeMCU you can contact me on email dhruvgandhi75675@gmail.com.
+Sample code is free of cost.